tearflake/symbolprose/README.md

 (TAILA <ATOMIC>)          -> <RESULT>
 ```

-Given these elements, in spite of being very minimalistic framework, *Symbolprose* is computationally complete.
+Given these elements, in spite of being very minimalistic framework, Symbolprose is computationally complete.

 ## "Hello world!" example

-To get a glimpse on how a *Symbolverse* program code looks like, we bring a "Hello world!" example:
+To get a glimpse on how a Symbolprose program code looks like, we bring the "Hello world!" example:

 ```
 (